Melina is a passionate supporter of eastern Victoria and is committed to supporting local people and our community.

 MEMBER FOR EASTERN VICTORIA

-Attending Foster High School, Melina went on to complete a Bachelor of Science Degree and a Diploma in Education from the University of Melbourne.
+Attending Foster High School, Melina went on to complete a Bachelor of Science Degree and a Diploma in Education at the University of Melbourne.

 Interview and media requests to Media and Communications Adviser on email or (03) 5174 7066